2021 California gubernatorial recall election: Results

 The recall election result was officially certified on October 22, 2021.
 Newsom had survived the recall with similar results as his first run for governor.
 No on recall votes exceeded that of what the votes Newsom received in 2018 by 200,000 votes and had a similar vote percentage as well.
-No on recall had also won nearly all counties that Newsom had, save for Merced County that voted for the recall by 4 points.
+No on recall had also won nearly all counties that Newsom had, except for Merced County which voted for the recall by 4 points.

 Substantially fewer voters voted on the second question regarding replacement candidates than had voted on the first question regarding whether Newsom should be recalled.